 A separate field is displayed for each metadata item.
 Hold Ctrl while scrolling with your mouse to increase the height of a field.
 Press Ctrl+Enter to insert a new line.
-Press Enter to apply any text entered in the current metadata field to the selected images.
 Double-click on a field's label to delete the contents of that field.